arinal/forex-mtl/README.md

 ## Thank you note

-A huge thank you to the initiator of this project, code styles and provided libraries has already matched with mine.
+A huge thank you to the initiator of this project, the provided code style and provided libraries matches with me.
 A huge thank you to Olivier Mélois, author of [weaver-test](https://github.com/disneystreaming/weaver-test).